 The Greenwood Initiative

-Bloomberg Philanthropies’ Greenwood Initiative is a philanthropic effort that seeks to create wealth-building opportunities for those in the bottom half of the wealth distribution and address systemic underinvestment in historically Black institutions.
-Systemic barriers to wealth-building activities — including access to higher education, acquisition of housing and land, and business ownership — narrow opportunities for full economic participation.
-The lasting effects are profound; today, the typical Black family has one-eighth of the wealth of the typical White family.
-Without bold intervention, this unacceptable status quo will continue to persist.
+Bloomberg Philanthropies’ Greenwood Initiative is a philanthropic effort that seeks to create wealth-building opportunities for those in the bottom half of the wealth distribution.
+Barriers to wealth-building activities — including access to higher education, acquisition of housing and land, and business ownership — narrow opportunities for full economic participation with lasting profound impact.

 Using Data to Tackle the Wealth Gap